 What aggregate analytics do you collect, track, or analyze about your emergency grant program?
-(Select all that apply, leave blank fields that are not applicable) Number of applications received (please specify approximately how many total applications you receive per fiscal year): (1) Number of unique individuals who received a grant (please specify approximately how many individuals receive an emergency grant per fiscal year); (2) Total number of grants awarded (please specify approximately how many emergency grants you award per fiscal year - this may different from the number above if students are eligible to receive more than one emergency grant per fiscal year) (3) Dollar value of grants awarded (please specify approximately how much emergency grant funding you award per fiscal year): (4) Other: (5) What individual analytics do you collect, track, or analyze for your emergency grant program?
-(Select all that apply) Please include data you collect directly from emergency grant applicants, as well as data you acquire or analyze behind the scenes (e.g. by working with your institution's data department).
+(Select all that apply, leave blank fields that are not applicable)

+Number of applications received (please specify approximately how many total applications you receive per fiscal year): (1) Number of unique individuals who received a grant (please specify approximately how many individuals receive an emergency grant per fiscal year); (2) Total number of grants awarded (please specify approximately how many emergency grants you award per fiscal year - this may different from the number above if students are eligible to receive more than one emergency grant per fiscal year) (3) Dollar value of grants awarded (please specify approximately how much emergency grant funding you award per fiscal year): (4) Other: (5)

+What individual analytics do you collect, track, or analyze for your emergency grant program?
+(Select all that apply)

+Please include data you collect directly from emergency grant applicants, as well as data you acquire or analyze behind the scenes (e.g. by working with your institution's data department).

-(Select all the hat apply)
+(Select all that apply)

 Recipient's name (1)

 Recipient's campus ID number (2)

 Recipient's grade level/year (3)

 Recipient's race/ethnicity (4)

 Recipient's gender identity (5)

 Recipient's academic performance data (GPA) (6)

 Recipient's enrollment data (specifically part-time vs. full-time enrollment) (7)

 Recipient's persistence data (8)

 Recipient's graduation/completion data (9)

 Other: (10)

-In your est the last 12 r timation, how much has student demand for your emergency grants program grown in months?
-Not Applicable (e.g., demand shrunk) 0 20 40 60 80 100
+In your estimation, how much has student demand for your emergency grants program grown in the last 12 months?

+Not Applicable (e.g., demand shrunk)

-Estimated percent growth in demand/applications ()
+0 20 40 60 80 100 Estimated percent growth in demand/applications () -

-Are there a any other details you'd like to share about your emergency grant program?
+Are there any other details you'd like to share about your emergency grant program?

-nd of Block: Emergency grants
+End of Block: Emergency grants

-tart of Block: Food
+Start of Block: Food

-Section 2: F food Security
+Section 2: Food Security

-Is there a fo od bank or food pantry in your city or county?
+Is there a food bank or food pantry in your city or county?

 O Yes (1)

-O No (2
+O No (2)

-O Unsur re (3)
+O Unsure (3)

-Which of th Select all tha e following food security resources or strategies does your institution deploy? at apply)
+Which of the following food security resources or strategies does your institution deploy?
+(Select all that apply)

 Food pantry (stationary or mobile) (1)

-9 Meal vouchers and/or gift cards for purchasing food (4)
+Meal vouchers and/or gift cards for purchasing food (4)

 Connecting students with federal, state, or local food security programs (6)

-isplay This Question:

-If = 1
+Other: (7)

+Page Break

 Food Pantry

-isplay This Question:

-If = 1
+Display This Question: lf = 1

 Which best describes the physical nature of your food pantry?
 (Select all that apply)

 Brick-and-mortar room (of any size) (1)

 Cabinet or cupboard (2)

 Mobile food pantry (i.e., van or truck) (3)

-isplay This Question:
+Display This Que estion:

-If = 1
+lf = 1

-Who is eligible to utilize your food pantry?
+Who is eligi ble to utilize your food pantry?
 (Select all that apply)

 Students (1)

 Staff (2)

 Faculty (3)

-Display This Question:
+Display This Que estion:

-If = 1
+lf = 1

-How do patrons receive food from your food pantry?
-(Select all that apply) Patron visits in-person to select and obtain products in real time (1) Patron submits an online or paper order form and picks up their order (2) Patron submits an online or paper order form and we arrange to deliver their order on-campus only (3) Patron submits an online or paper order form and we arrange to deliver their order on- or off-campus (4) Other: (5) Display This Question: If = 1 Are there limits to how often an individual may utilize your food pantry or how much inventory they are allowed to take?
-No (1) Yes [please elaborate on the limitation(s)]: (2) Display This Question: If = 1
+How do pat rons receive food from your food pantry?
+(Select all that apply) Patron visits in-person to select and obtain products in real time (1) Patron submits an online or paper order form and picks up their order $(2)$ order on- Patron submits an online or paper order form and we arrange to deliver their campus only (3) order on- Patron submits an online or paper order form and we arrange to deliver their or off-campus (4) Other: (5) Display This Qu estion: lf = 1 Are there lin they are allow nits to how often an individual may utilize your food pantry or how much inventory ved to take?

+○ No (1)

+$\bigcirc$ Yes [please elaborate on the limitation(s)]: (2)